-Your Recovery Group teams will be in touch with you with any updates as soon as they can.
+Your Recovery Group teams will also be in touch with you to advise you of the re-opening dates and times.

 For general enquiries please be in touch with our Referrals team: firstname.lastname@example.org